 The next phase is the postdrome phase.
 This is sometimes called a migraine hangover.
 Most often people will feel moody and down.
 They may be tired and groggy.
 However, in some instances, you may feel very happy and upbeat, full of energy.
 A mild headache may persist.

 The length these phases continue depends on each individual.
-Sometimes a phase is skipped or a migraine may occur and not be accompanied by head pain.
+Sometimes a phase is skipped or an attack may occur and not be accompanied by head pain.
 This makes diagnosing and caring for them very difficult.

 A Case Study That Brings Hope